-Formal complaint process for NAU students
+Complaint processes for NAU students

 When a student encounters a problem on campus or feels they have been treated unfairly, the student should first try to resolve the issue informally with the faculty/staff member or department directly involved.
 Many issues can be resolved if a student makes an appointment with a faculty or staff member and calmly and honestly communicates their concerns.

-Filing a formal student complaint
+Filing a student complaint

-We have compiled some useful information and resources below for you as it relates to the formal complaint process.
+We have compiled some useful information and resources below for you as it relates to the complaint process.
 Please explore the following sections for more information on the complaint process.

 Resolution methodology and appeal options

-Complaint tracking Accordion Closed
+Complaint Tracking Accordion Closed

 Record-keeping and reporting of student complaints

-The information tracked will be made available to regulatory agencies and accrediting bodies, including the Higher Learning Commission as required in accordance with applicable laws, regulations and policies.
+The information tracked will be made available to regulatory agencies and accrediting bodies, including the Higher Learning Commission as required in accordance with applicable laws, regulations, and policies.